peteroupc/peteroupc.github.io/graphics.md

     - In the vertex color format, the closest colors to this palette are: 24/24/24; or each color component is 0 or 16; or each color component is 0 or 31.
 - The game displays no more than 256 colors at a time.[^20]
 - The game is limited to a fixed set of 256 colors, of which one is black and another is white.
+- Drawing graphics with translucency (semitransparency) is not supported.
 - All game files can be packaged in a ZIP file or Win32 program file that takes no more than&mdash;
     - 1,457,664 bytes (the capacity of a [**file-allocation-table (FAT) formatted high-density 3.5-inch floppy disk**](https://fitsonafloppy.com/)), or
     - 1,213,952 bytes (the capacity of a FAT formatted high-density 5.25-inch floppy disk), or